Bsal13/Bsal13/README.md

 - 👋 Hi, I’m @Bsal13
 - 👀 I’m interested in Ethical Hacking
 - 🌱 I’m currently learning Penetration Testing/HackTheBox for OSCP studies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with anyone studying for OSCP/Penetration Testing
-- 📫 How to reach me: e-mail - brian080984@protonmail.com
+- 📫 How to reach me:
+e-mail - brian080984@protonmail.com
+Telegram - @Brian08S

 <!---
 Bsal13/Bsal13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.